claygod/coffer/README.md

 * RecordsListWithPrefix
 * RecordsListWithSuffix

+Pay attention!

-Attention!
-All requests whose names contain `Unsafe` can be executed as if running, and when the database is stopped (not running).
-In the second case, you cannot make queries in parallel, otherwise, database consistency will be compromised and data will be lost.
+All requests which names contain `Unsafe` can be usually executed in both cases: when the database is running or stopped (not running).
+In the second case (when DB is stopped), should not make requests in parallel, because in this case the consistency of DB can be compromised and data lost.

 Other methods work only if the database is running.

 #### Start

-Запустить БД. Большинство методов работает только если БД запущена.
-Пи запуске включается `Follow` интерактор, который следит за актуальностью текущего чекпоинта.
+The `Follow` interactor turns on while running a database.
+It controls the relevance of the current checkpoint.

 #### Stop

-Stop db.
-If you want to periodically stop and start the database in your application, you may want to create a new client after the stop.
+Stop DB.
+If you want to periodically stop and start the database in your application, probably, you may want to create a new client when the DB has been stopped.

 #### Write

-Write a new record in the database, specifying the key and value.
-Their length must satisfy the requirements specified in the configuration.
+Write a new record in a database specifying the key and value.
+Their length must satisfy the requirements specified in configuration files.

 #### WriteList

-Write several records to the database by specifying `map` in the arguments.
+Write several records to the database specifying corresponding `map` in the arguments.

 Strict mode (strictMode=true):
-	The operation will be performed if there are no records with such keys yet.
+	The operation performs if there are no records with these keys.
-	Otherwise, a list of existing records is returned.
+	A list of existed records is returned.

 Optional mode (strictMode=false):
-	The operation will be performed regardless of whether there are records with such keys or not.
+	The operation performs regardless of whether there are records with these keys or not.
-	A list of existing records is returned.
+	A list of existed records is returned.

-Important: this argument is a reference; it cannot be changed in the calling code!
+Important: this argument is a reference argument; it cannot be changed in the called code!

 #### WriteListUnsafe

-Write several records to the database by specifying `map` in the arguments.
+Write several records to the database specified the corresponding map in the arguments.
-This method exists in order to fill it up a little faster before starting the database.
+This method exists in order to fill the database faster before it starts.
-The method does not imply concurrent use.
+The method is not for parallel use.

 #### Read

-Read one entry from the database.
-In the received `report` there will be a result code, and if it is positive, that will be the value in the `data` field.
+Read one record from the database.
+In the received report there will be a result code.
+If it is positive, that means that the value in the right data field.

 #### ReadList

-Read a few entries.
-There is a limit on the maximum number of readable entries in the configuration.
-In addition to the found records, a list of not found records is returned.
+Read several records.
+There is a limit on the maximum number of readable records in the configuration.
+Except found records the list of not found records is returned.

 #### ReadListUnsafe

-Read a few entries.
+Read several records.
 The method can be called when the database is stopped (not running).
-The method does not imply concurrent use.
+The method is not for parallel use.

 #### Delete